onsi/biloba/docs/index.md

 - `BilobaConfigEnableDebugLogging()` will send all Chrome DevTools protocol traffic to the `GinkgoWriter`.
 This can be useful when debugging specs and/or implementing your own more advanced `chromedp` behavior.
 Fair warning, though: these logs are verbose!
 - `BilobaConfigWithChromeConnection(cc ChromeConnection)` allows you to specify your own Chrome connection settings (typically a `WebSocketURL`)
 - `BilobaConfigDisableFailureScreenshots()` disables Biloba's screenshots on failure
+- `BilobaConfigDisableFailureScreenshots()` disables Biloba's screenshots on failure
 - `BilobaConfigDisableProgressReportScreenshots()` disables Biloba's screenshots when progress reports are requested
+- `BilobaConfigFailureScreenshotsSize(width, height)` specifies the window size to use when generating a screenshot on failure
+- `BilobaConfigProgressReportScreenshotSize(width, height)` specifies the window size to use when generating a screenshot when progress reports are requested

 {% endraw  %}